Wigglosaurs/alex_portfolio/US Debt Tracker Project/README.md

 ### Total Public Debt Outstanding
 #### This is the sum of the debt held by the public and intragovernmental holdings.

+## Questions

+### What was the Yearly Debt Percentage Increase of each year compared to the previous year?

+### Which months historically have seen the highest/lowest increases in Total debt?

+### What is the projected growth of the publicly held debt in the next few years?